Dideolami/NGO-Operational-Performance-Analysis/README.md

 ![](Cleaned_dataset.PNG)

+## Assumptions Made During Analysis
+  - Attendance Rate values in the dataset were assumed to be correctly calculated at the source.
+  - Students with **Program Completed** recorded as "Yes" were classified as “Completed.”
+  - Students with **Program Completed** recorded as "No" were classified as “Not Completed.”
+  - Attendance Rate below 70% were classified as “At Risk.”
+  - The 6-month dataset was assumed to represent normal operational performance.

 ## Analysis
 The analysis was conducted primarily through calculated metrics and pivot tables to evaluate student performance trends and program effectiveness.
 Key Performance Indicators (KPIs)